When to Use Backup Dancers and How do You Hire Dancers for a Video?

 Ashley Everett salary and net worth

-Ashley Everett is Beyonce’s most famous backup singer.
+Ashley Everett is Beyonce’s most famous backup dancer.
 She was on the Single Ladies video and performed at Coachella.
 As a freelance dancer, she doesn’t have a salary as such.
 This is because she works for different people and organisations, on contracts.

 We don’t know Ashley Everett’s salary, as, like Bey’s other dancers, they’re not telling.
 But her net worth was reported to be over half a million dollars last year – which tells us that she’s doing ok!.
 This isn’t purely gain from her tours and music videos though.
 She’s a star in her own right now, with extra income from TV appearances and social media streams.